-We are thrilled to be working in partnership with Castle Huntly to develop their grounds and build a vibrant and productive garden.
-We will provide sustainable training in horticulture and be in a position to support the amazing work already being done within Castle Huntly.
+We are thrilled to be working in partnership with the Scottish Prison Service.
+We will provide sustainable training in horticulture and be in a position to support the amazing work already being done within Scottish Prison Services.

-Starting Step will help to establish a garden that provides sensory stimulation that will further enrich the beautiful grounds and grow seasonal vegetables for our café and other members of the community.
-The resident kitchen will benefit from the vegetables and fruit grown in the garden.
+Starting Step will help to establish gardens that provide sensory stimulation that will further enrich the environment and allow us to grow vegetables for our café and other members of the community.

-It is possible to have a vegetable garden, a sensory garden, a quiet seating area encouraging wildlife and anything else that the residents feel would benefit them.
-We would encourage a wish list, after all the garden is a blank sheet with the potential to grow vegetables, fruit trees, soft fruits and a multitude of flowers.
+It is possible to have vegetable gardens, sensory gardens, quiet seating areas encouraging wildlife and anything else that the students and local communities feel would benefit them.
+We would encourage wish lists, after all every garden is a blank sheet with the potential to grow vegetables, fruit trees, soft fruits,

 We know that there are many benefits for people working outside amidst beautiful plants.
 There is now significant evidence to show the benefits of gardening in the alleviation of so many ills, including mental and physical health of all ages.

-Castle Huntly will be able to have an outdoor space that gives the residents an enriching experience and allow them to join in with the joy of gardening at whatever level they want and are able.
+Starting Step will be able to provide outdoor spaces that give the students and local communities an enriching experience and allow them to join in with the joy of gardening at whatever level they want and are able.

-We will have the ability to be flexible and design a garden that fulfils the needs for both Castle Huntly and Starting Step.
+We will have the ability to be flexible and design gardens that fulfils the needs for both for individual, wider community and Starting Step.
 We want to ensure that we do everything to include those who want to learn and who will benefit from working in a garden.